jamesquinlan/dsc-techstack/topics/shell.md

 # Introduction to UNIX

 UNIX is a multiuser, multitasking operating system developed in the 1970s by Bell Labs.
-Licensed in 1975, UC Berkeley made enhancements and called it BSD (Berkeley Software Distribution) and distributed it to universities.
+Licensed in 1975, UC Berkeley made enhancements and called it BSD (Berkeley Software Distribution), which it distributed to universities.

 ## UNIX philosophies

 * Do one thing and do it well - Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.
-* Everything is file - Ease of use and security is offered by treating hardware as a file.
+* Everything is file - Ease of use and security are offered by treating hardware as a file.
 * Store data and configuration in flat text files - Text file is a universal interface.
-Easy to create, backup and move to another system.
+Easy to create, backup, and move to another system.
-* Use shell scripts to increase leverage and portability - Use shell script to automate common tasks across various UNIX / Linux installations.
+* Use shell scripts to increase leverage and portability - Use shell scripts to automate common tasks across various UNIX / Linux installations.
-* Chain programs together to complete complex task - Use shell pipes and filters to chain small utilities that perform one task at time.
+* Chain programs together to complete a complex task - Use shell pipes and filters to chain small utilities that perform one task at a time.
 * Choose portability over efficiency.
 * Keep it Simple.